 Just eight custom-built AWD ff-1 1000 wagons were made and sold to Tohoku Electric.
 Subaru Miyagi brought a prototype to Fuji Heavy Industries, Subaru’s parent company, and they liked it so much that they decided to build it as a production model.

 The model was nearing the end of its lifecycle, but Subaru built an ff-1 1300G prototype that was displayed at the Tokyo Motor Show in 1971 (lead photo).
-When the ff-1’s successor, the Leone (the JDM name for the DL/GL), debuted in 1971, AWD was offered straight from the factory.
+When the ff-1’s successor, the Leone (the JDM name for the DL/GL) wagon, debuted in 1972, AWD was offered straight from the factory.

 The rest, as they say, is history.
 For many years only one of the original eight Tohoku Electric cars was known to exist.
 Sadly, our friends in the Japanese auto media informed us that the last surviving AWD ff-1 was destroyed in the Tohoku earthquake and tsunami of 2011.